 “I am passionate about the judicial and legal systems in the country.
 When I dedicate myself to a cause, I see it through to completion.
 In my work in reform, I see it as a lifetime commitment.
-I feel I owe it to our people, but most of all, I think of the institution I love so dearly, the Supreme Court, which I hope will be restored to its rightful lofty place in our democracy.
-However, I am equally consumed by my love for teaching.
-I think I was really born to be a teacher.”
+I feel I owe it to our people, but most of all, I think of the institution I love so dearly, the Supreme Court, which I hope will be restored to its rightful lofty place in our democracy,” she said.

-In 2009, she became a Hubert H. Humphrey Fellow studying Court Management and Judicial Education at the American University at Washington, D.C.
-She became the first Philippine Judicial Fellow to be accepted into the Humphrey Program.
-For one month, she became a fellow at the Federal Judicial Center and did her apprenticeship with the World Bank’s Institutional Reform Cluster.
-According to her, one of her most memorable experiences was attending US Supreme Court oral arguments.
+During her Fulbright, she became a fellow at the Federal Judicial Center and did her apprenticeship with the World Bank’s Institutional Reform Cluster.
+She specifically handled judicial reform projects in Europe and Central Asia.
+According to her, one of her most memorable experiences was attending U.S. Supreme Court oral arguments.

 Justice Singh embodied the spirit of resilience while in the U.S. When asked about her difficulties abroad, she answered that she didn’t have much trouble in terms of her day-to-day tasks.
 “Filipinos are really excelling in every field everywhere in the world.
 We have no difficulty adjusting to our environment and this adaptability has made us thrive even outside our homeland.”
 But she added that if there was any struggle, it was being separated from hearth and home.
 “I had to bear being apart from my children for the duration of the Fellowship.
-The solution: keep yourself busy.”
+The solution is to keep myself busy.”

-For Justice Singh, the word “significance” became a very relevant term during her grant.
-She reasons: “Nothing anyone ever does is ‘insignificant’.
-As long any one man or woman or child devotes his or her time to something, that something acquires ‘significance’ and a world that compartmentalizes people and events into the ‘significant’ and the ‘insignificant’ is a world that may already exist in glass and concrete enclaves but is still morally trapped in the caves of our forebears.”
+For Justice Singh, the word “significance” became a very relevant term during her Fulbright grant.
+“Nothing anyone ever does is ‘insignificant.’
+As long as any one man or woman or child devotes his or her time to something, that something acquires ‘significance’ and a world that compartmentalizes people and events into the ‘significant’ and the ‘insignificant’ is a world that may already exist in glass and concrete enclaves but is still morally trapped in the caves of our forebears,” she said.